Fetuani Lautaimi

 Fetuani Lautaimi (フェツアニ・ラウタイミ, Lautaimi Fetuani) is a, Tongan-born, Japanese international rugby union player who plays as a Number 8.

-He currently plays for in Super Rugby and Toyota Verblitz in Japan's domestic Top League.
+He attended Setsunan University, played for in Super Rugby and Toyota Verblitz in Japan's domestic Top League, and made three international appearances for the Japan national team in 2017.

+Lautaimi left Toyota to join the NEC Green Rockets in September 2025, but was arrested on October 5 for driving without a license while under the influence of alcohol; his contract termination was announced by NEC on October 6.